 Assistant Professor of Spanish

-Dr. Apodaca-Valdez is an Assistant Professor of Spanish since fall 2009 to the present.
-He holds a B.A. degree from the University of Guanajuato in Mexico in 1995, an M.A. degree in Spanish Linguistics from Purdue University in 2001, and a Ph.D. degree from Purdue University in 2006.
-He has conducted field research in the Costa Chica region of Oaxaca and Guerrero among the Afro-Mexican population from 2005 to 2007, and in Cartagena de Indias and San Basilio de Palenque in Colombia in 2008-2009.
+Dr. Apodaca-Valdez, Associate Professor of Spanish.
+He joined USI in Agugust 2009.
+He holds a B.A. from the University of Guanajuato, Mexico, 1995, M.A. in Spanish Linguistics from Purdue University, 2001, and Ph.D. from Purdue University, 2006.
+He conducted field research in the Costa Chica region of Oaxaca and Guerrero among the Afro-Mexican population from 2005 to 2007, and in Cartagena de Indias, and San Basilio de Palenque in Colombia in 2008-2009.
 His research area is Afro-Latin American dances, music and oral tradition as performances that reflect African heritage, hybridism, and identity.

-Check out his blog on Arborescencias: Afro-Latin American cultures
+Check out his blog, Arborescencias: Afro-Latin American Cultures